pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 }
 {% endhighlight %}

-This bit shuffling helps against hash functions that generate sufficient number of different values, but those values differ mostly in higher-order bits and therefore hit small number of slots.
+This bit shuffling helps against hash functions that generate a sufficient number of different values, but those values differ mostly in higher-order bits and therefore hit a small number of slots.
 This shuffling has been removed in **Java 8** -- binary trees are supposed to take care of partial conflicts.
 However, neither bit shuffling nor binary trees help against full hash conflicts, which originate from poor-quality hash functions that generate too few distinct hash values for the given set of inputs.